 Training and development of employees: having an office space allows you to organize training seminars and workshops to develop the skills of your employees thereby ensuring that they are more productive and that their duties are carried out more effectively.
 This has the added effect of ensuring that they have job satisfaction and makes it harder for other companies to poach them as well as easier for you to retain the top talents that drive your company’s growth.

 An office is used to refer to a working space outside of a person’s home.
 It used to be the only space where people carry out their job duties.
 This has changed in the last decade and a half, however, as more and more people work and accomplish their duties just as effectively from places that are traditionally not offices.
 According to a report by Gallup, about 30 percent of the United States workforce now work from the comfort of their homes with a lot of people believing that they are just as productive as those who work in an office environment.
-(We have written a related article - What’s the Purpose of an Office and When Should a Company get One?)

 The reason why these many people can now work from the comfort of their homes is that of advances in technology which provides them the opportunity and freedom to be productive from anywhere they choose.
 Working away from a traditional office also affords a person flexibility in terms of when to work as well as the volume of time to spend working.

 The following are 8 roles that can be easily accomplished without a traditional office building;

 Cleaner: while there is a requirement for a store where the tools of those in this profession are required; there is absolutely no need for an office for this particular role.
 That would be a waste as the person performing in such a role will not require this for any reason whatsoever.
 Not for bookkeeping, development, and planning of strategy or any other such reason.
 So, they do not require an office.